sovity/authority-portal/.github/ISSUE_TEMPLATE/epic_template.md

 ---
 name: Epic
 about: Help us with new ideas
-title: ''
+title: ""
-labels: kind/epic
+labels: "kind/epic"
-assignees: ''
+assignees: "jkbquabeck"
 ---

 # Epic